By Sarah Wilson, College of Architecture

 double role reversal.”

 Brainstorming in a circle on the floor outside the ballroom, Toom enthusiastically spitballed ideas with teammates Briana Priddle, Lilliam Fulton and Nathan McClain, all sophomore computer science majors.
-Earlier this year, the team won first place at a Witchita game jam and earned third place in a Kansas State competition where teams from Texas A&M took first and second place.
+Earlier this year, the team won first place at a Wichita game jam and earned third place in a Kansas State competition where teams from Texas A&M took first and second place.

 “This jam is much larger than anything we’ve done before,” McClain said.
 “Our strategy is to perfect a 3-to-5-minute game because the judges have a short time to play each entry.
 At other jams, we’ve done multi-level 15-minute games, but that won’t work here.”